-Student Performance is reported using numerical grades.
+Student performance is reported using numerical grades.

-A = 90

-B= 80-89

-F= 0-69

-I = Incomplete
+A = 90 - 100 B = 80 - 89 C = 70 - 79 F = 0 - 69 I = Incomplete

-An incomplete (I) grade is given when a student has not completed required work prior to the end of the reporting period due to absence.
+An incomplete (I) grade is given when a student has not completed required work prior to the end of the reporting period due to an absence.
 The incomplete grade should be replaced within a week of the end of the reporting period.
+Exceptions for extenuating circumstances may be granted by the campus administration.
+Students with an "incomplete" grade are ineligible for U.I.L. extracurricular activities until the "I" is replaced with a passing grade, but they are entitled to the "7-day grace period."

 All grades earned by a student will be recorded as the actual number grade or percentage the student answered correctly.
-For example, if a student makes a 40 on a graded work, the 40 is recorded in the grade book.
+If a student earns a 40 on a graded work, the 40 is recorded in the grade book.
 There is not a minimum grade requirement.
-Policy EIA (LOCAL).
+Policy EIA (Local).